 Details

-The minimum permissible value of the wheel slip coefficient.
-A negative value means that the wheel slides in the opposite direction to the rotation.
+The minimum allowable value of the wheel slip coefficient.
+A negative value means that the wheel is sliding in the opposite direction relative to rotation.

 Default value